🚀 ISO26K Website Modernization: Old vs New Comparison

 Enhanced Member Engagement

-Professional Social Sharing: When you share ISO26K content on LinkedIn, Twitter, or other platforms, recipients now see rich, professional previews with our branding and clear descriptions—elevating the perceived value of the content you’re sharing.
+Professional Social Sharing: When you share ISO26K content on LinkedIn, Twitter, or other platforms, recipients now see rich, professional previews with our branded social sharing image, structured title, and clear descriptions — a dramatic improvement over the old site’s bare URL appearance.
+See the detailed before/after comparison in the Discoverability section below.

 Measured Performance Improvements: Optimized delivery reduces Time to First Byte from 1.2s to 0.1s.
 WebP image optimization achieves 76% file size reduction while maintaining visual quality.
 These optimizations result in 94% improvement in Google PageSpeed Insights mobile scoring.